ivan-usov-org/bec/docs/source/user/devices.md

 But don't worry, we have prepared a device config with simulated devices for you, which allows us to explore BEC right away.

 #### Load demo device config for simulation
-You can load the demo config `demo_config.yaml` directly in the command line interface via:
+You can load the demo config `demo_config.yaml` directly in the command-line interface via:

 ```{code-block} python
 bec.config.load_demo_config()